maxcom/lor-jamwiki/README.txt

   4. The name and login of an administrative user.
   5. (Optional) If using a database for persistency then the database settings must also be provided (see the "Database Settings" section below).
+  6. (Optional) Once setup is complete, JAMWiki can be customized by using the Special:Admin page, accessible to admins by clicking on the "Admin" link on the top right portion of all JAMWiki pages.

 Once the settings have been verified JAMWiki will create the user account, database tables or file directories, base properties, and default topics.